mervekara/daily-sales/README.md

-# 📊 Daily Sales Overview – Case Study
+# 📊 Daily Sales Overview

 A modern and responsive sales dashboard built with **Vue 3**, **Vuex**, **TypeScript**, **TailwindCSS**, and **ApexCharts**.
 This project aims to visualize sales data interactively, focusing on clean architecture, secure login, and effective state management.